Container environments

 1. Customize the Dockerfile for a given language, typically sdks/<language>/container/Dockerfile directory (e.g. the Dockerfile for Python.

 2. Return to the root Beam directory and run the Gradle docker target for your image.
+For self-contained instructions on building a container image, follow this guide.

 cd $BEAM_WORKDIR